kadena-io/chainweb-stream/README.md

 ## Validating Server/Client configuration compatibility

 Certain configuration incompatibilities between the server and a client can cause unexpected behaviors.
-These can include silent failures and infinite reconnection loops. `chainweb-stream-client` implements these validation checks.
+These can include silent failures and infinite reconnection loops. `chainweb-stream-client` implements certain validation checks.

 The most important configuration values for the client to validate are `maxConf` and `heartbeat`.